 While you don’t need to explain your choices, neither should you be condemning everyone else for theirs.
 Appreciate that other people also have the right to go about their lives as they see fit.

-As much as I have embraced being a vegetarian, I am not trying to shove tofu down anyone else’s throat.
+As much as I have embraced not eating meat, I’m not trying to shove tofu down anyone else’s throat.
 My family is free to eat whatever they want, just as I should be.

 Understand they may be trying to help

-In this situation, it is important to recognise when family are trying to help you.
-If you need their help by all means take it and thank them.
+It is important to recognize when the family is trying to help you.
+If you need their help, by all means, take it and thank them.
 Appreciate the fact that they offered their time and energy to assist you.
 Express your gratitude.

 Don’t tolerate being treated badly

-If people start to criticise or make snide comments in your direction, politely nip it in the bud.
+If people start to criticize or make snide comments in your direction, politely nip it in the bud.

-The trick of course is using an assertive manner and not a passive aggressive one.
-I went the passive aggressive approach recently and I wouldn’t recommend it.
+The trick, of course, is using an assertive manner and not a passive-aggressive one.
+I went with the passive-aggressive approach recently and I wouldn’t recommend it.
 It just makes things worse.

 Timing is also a key component.
 Do you say something in the thick of a discussion or later when everything has calmed down?
 Both have their merit and both can cause issues if not used wisely or handled correctly.

 I have found the most useful tool is consistency.
-Every time someone says something that puts you down or criticises you, politely tell them their behaviour is not acceptable.
-Obviously you briefly mention what that behaviour is.
+Every time someone says something that puts you down or criticizes you, politely tell them their behavior is not acceptable.
+You need to mention what that behavior is.
 Make sure you don’t ramble, be brief and to the point.
-No name calling or being nasty.
+No name-calling or being nasty.

-You need to do this each and every time they try to put you down.
-Eventually they will stop or decrease this sort of inappropriate behaviour.
+You need to do this every time they try to put you down.
+Hopefully, they will stop or decrease this sort of inappropriate behavior.

 Have a support network (outside of your family)

-If you are the black sheep of the family and struggle to fit in, you need to make sure you have a wonderful group of people where you do fit in.
+If you are the black sheep of the family and struggle to fit in, you need to make sure you have a wonderful group of people whom you do fit with.